 Upper Division Transfer

-In order to be eligible for admission to a UC campus as an upper division (Junior-level) transfer, students must complete the following:
+In order to be eligible for admission to a UC campus as an upper-division (Junior-level) transfer, students must complete:

-- Complete 60 semester units or 90 quarter units of transferable college credit with a grade point average of at least 2.4 (2.8 for non-residents).
-No more than 14 semester/21 quarter units may be taken Pass/No Pass), and;
+- 60-semester units or 90 quarter units of UC transferable courses with a grade point average of at least 2.4 (2.8 for non-residents).
+No more than 14 semester/21 quarter units may be taken Pass/No Pass

-- Complete the following course pattern requirement, earning a grade of C or better in each course: two transferable college courses (3 semester or 4-5 quarter units each) in English composition, and; one transferable college course (3 semester or 4-5 quarter units) in mathematical concepts and quantitative reasoning, and; four transferable college courses (3 semester or 4-5 quarter units each) chosen from at least two of the following subject areas: the arts and humanities, the social and behavioral sciences, and the physical and biological sciences.
+- Four transferable college courses (3 semester or 4-5 quarter units each) chosen from at least two of the following subject areas: the arts and humanities, the social and behavioral sciences, and the physical and biological sciences

 Lower Division Transfer

-If a student was eligible for admission to the University when they graduated from high school – meaning they satisfied the Subject, Scholarship and Examination requirements, or were identified by the University during your senior year in high school as eligible under the Eligibility in the Local Context (ELC) program – they are eligible to transfer if you have a C (2.0) average in your transferable coursework.
+If a student was eligible for admission to the University when they graduated from high school (they satisfied the Subject, Scholarship and Examination requirements, or were identified by the University during your senior year in high school as eligible under the Eligibility in the Local Context (ELC) program), they are eligible to transfer if they have a C (2.0) average in their transferable coursework.